plone/documentation/about/contributing.rst

 if you have filled out a `Contributor Agreement <https://plone.org/foundation/contributors-agreement>`_.

 If you haven't filled in a Contributor Agreement, you can still contribute.
-Contact the Documentation team, for instance via the `mailinglist <http://sourceforge.net/p/plone/mailman/plone-docs/>`_ or directly send a mail to plone-docs@lists.sourceforge.net
+Contact the Documentation team, for instance via our `community space <https://community.plone.org/c/documentation/>`_.

 Basically, all we need is your written confirmation that you are agreeing your contribution can be under Creative Commons.